thanks-to-it/easy-referral-for-woocommerce/readme.txt

 == Upgrade Notice ==

-= 1.0.5 =
+= 1.0.6 =
-* Add url icon on Referral Codes table
-* Add a button to copy the Referral Code URL to the clipboard
+* Refactor
+* WC tested up to: 4.0
+* WP Tested up to: 5.4
-* Add option to display the Referral Codes table on My Account > Dashboard
+* Add 'Referral Code as Coupon' option on pro version